williamgilpin/howto/miscellaneous.md

 	done

 Can drop the part in quotes in the first line if you just want to rename without selecting any data

+# Sublime Text customization of settings

+Open preferences from the menus and put your preferences in a single pair of curly braces (XML formatting)

+	{
+		"color_scheme": "Packages/User/Tomorrow-Night.tmTheme",
+		"font_size": 11,
+		"open_files_in_new_window": false,
+		"ignored_packages":
+		[
+			"Vintage"
+		]
+	}

 # Run multiple Mathematica notebooks at once